chelynl/SAS_Assignments/README.md

 * Used an alpha level of 0.002 to determine significant variables
 * Determined odds ratios for binary predictor variables in relation to the target variable
 * Tested linearity assumption for continuous predictor variables
-* Made visual representation of missing variables
+* Determined missing values for predictor variables

 ### Part 2: Variable Selection and Model Building
 * Used newly binned training data and imputed missing values